 Receiving a diagnosis of malignant mesothelioma is a very frightening experience for yourself and for those who care about you.
 Although it is natural to feel fear and even anger, it is important that you gather information about your condition as soon as possible.
 One of the first things to ask is, “What is malignant mesothelioma?”
 Malignant mesothelioma is a very aggressive cancer that is resistant to all currently known types of treatment.
 You will also want to know what the average malignant mesothelioma prognosis is.
 People affected by this type of mesothelioma cancer have a very poor prognosis, as the one-year survival rate for those diagnosed with mesothelioma is just 50 percent.

-The principal cause of mesothelioma cancer is asbestos exposure , and due to high rates of asbestos exposure in the twentieth century, the incidence rate of mesothelioma is steadily increasing and is likely to continue to increase for the next several decades.
+The principal cause of mesothelioma cancer is asbestos exposure.
+Due to high rates of asbestos exposure in the 20th century, the incidence rate of mesothelioma is steadily increasing and is likely to continue to increase for the next several decades.

 How Asbestos Causes Cancer

 Following the question of “what is malignant mesothelioma?” you’ll also want to know how asbestos causes it.
 The exact method by which asbestos causes cancer in mesothelial cells is presently unknown.
 However, there are four different theories:

 - Asbestos causes irritation of mesothelial cells, leading to cell damage and eventually cancer.